Pitometsu/minik/README.md

 - [X] Understand the code flow
 - [X] Fix tests
 - [ ] Write more tests (Add TestImp language for that)
-- [ ] Rewrite datatypes as GADT to impove code maintainability
+- [X] Rewrite datatypes as GADT to impove code maintainability (partially done)
 - [ ] Rewrite functions type signatures in a final tagless way to improve code modularity
 - [X] Estimate data processing algorithmic complexity, improve it where possible
 - [X] Write load test, profile code to find the bottlenecks, fix them if possible.